Elaine Stritch: Shoot Me: Subjects

-The film was also dedicated to the memory of Gandolfini, who died before it was released.
+The film was dedicated to the memory of Gandolfini, who died during its production.

 Release

-The film had limited release in US theaters on 21 February 2014.

-It has been released to video on demand and was later available on Netflix.
+Several film festivals screened the documentary through 2013.
+The film's limited release in US theaters on 21 February 2014 was followed by video on demand, then available on Netflix.

 Reception

 Elaine Stritch: Shoot Me holds a 99% rating at Rotten Tomatoes from 67 reviews, with an average score of 7.89/10.
 The critical consensus reads: "Brutally honest and utterly compelling, Elaine Stritch: Shoot Me offers a riveting, vanity-free portrait of its legendary subject while offering a few essential truths about the human condition."

 Jake Coyle of The Associated Press called it "an irresistibly entertaining documentary that captures Stritch during what she unsentimentally calls 'almost post-time.'
 After seven decades performing in New York — on Broadway, in countless cabaret nights at the Cafe Carlyle — Stritch's enormous energy has been knocked by the increasing years, diabetes, and surgeries on her hip and eyes.
 But Shoot Me, made over the last few years, is a document not of Stritch's dwindling, but of her feisty persistence."